protesilaos/my-website/_interpretations/2022-12-12-alessandra-caiulo-aremu.md

-[You] Hold (have) white on the chest black [you] hold on the wings back in the colour of the sea and the tail split in two
+[You] Hold (have) white on the chest black [you] hold on the wings back in the colour of the sea and the tail open in two

 While grieving I stand by the sea
 I canonise you (I contemplate you?---see notes below)